readium/lcp-specs/readium-lcp-draft.md

 ## 3.7.
 Identifying the user: the `user` object

-The License Document <b>MAY</b> embed information about the user using the `user` object.
+The License Document <b class="rfc">may</b> embed information about the user using the `user` object.
 The `user` object includes the following fields:

 <table class="table-bordered large">
   <tr>